freenas/freenas-docs/userguide/services.rst

 Changes to CIFS settings and CIFS shares take effect immediately.

-.. note:: Do not set the *directory name cache size* as an "Auxiliary parameter".
+.. note:: Do not set the *directory name cache size* as an :guilabel:`Auxiliary parameter`.
 Due to differences in how Linux and BSD handle file descriptors, directory name caching is disabled on BSD systems to improve performance.

 .. note:: :ref:`CIFS` cannot be disabled while :ref:`Active Directory`
    is enabled.